top of page

 As for the casting...

 Let's look at Galadriel in The Fellowship of The Ring.
 Cate Blanchett doesn’t have a lot to do exactly as Galadriel but she’s super memorable because the performance and staging go to a striking and unsettling place.
-You really feel the alien-ness of her culture and nature in contrast to the earthier, more relatable parts of Middle Earth because she commits to a performance which is sometimes inviting, sometimes scary, but always weird.
+You really feel the alien-ness of her culture and nature in contrast to the earthier, more relatable parts of Middle Earth because she commits to a performance which is sometimes inviting, sometimes scary, but always weird. she also turns up at a point in the story where these points are going to register especially sharply.
+We meet her directly after Gandalf's death so we're quite moved and raw emotionally, and we've also just lost the presence that provided a sense of involved and comforting oversight.
+Galadrial's fey crypticness registers all the more against that.

 His Dark Materials casts Ruta Gedmintas as Serafina.
 I really like her and she does a good job with what she is given.
-But again, I feel like casting and direction isn’t actually showing any understanding of how to work with a character given their role in the narrative.
+But again, I feel like this casting and direction isn’t actually showing any understanding of how to work with a character given their role in the narrative.

 I’d cast someone younger.
-And I think I’d cast for an energy that pulled away from the solemn tone and brought an unexpected warmth to the role.
-I think it would be striking to have the figure at the heart of all this build-up to surprise you with that kind of energy, in the same way that Cate Blanchett's Galadriel manages to unsettle with a genuinely warm smile.
+And I think I’d cast for an energy that pulled away from the solemn tone and brought an unexpected warmth and lightness to the role.
+I think it would be striking to have the figure at the heart of all this build-up surprise you with that kind of energy, in the same way that Cate Blanchett's Galadriel manages to unsettle with a genuinely warm smile.

 So I’ve been cute and used Dakota Blue Richards (i.e. movie-Lyra, now in her mid-twenties) for reference.
-And yeah, fan-pleasing choice, but moreover a choice that brings something to a role which needs that kind of subtextual storytelling because it gets so little time on screen.
+And yeah, fan-pleasing choice, but moreover a choice that brings something to a role which needs that kind of metatextual storytelling because it gets so little time on screen.
 Serafina as an older version of Lyra, seeing herself at the start of her own journey?
 Yup, that feels relevant.

 Kaisa